eaglesTear/eaglesTear/README.md

 - 👋 Hi, Ryan here.
 - 👀 I’m interested in web development and web application development, as well as small-scale game dev.
-- 🌱 I’m currently learning MongoDB, React and authentication and security on a full-stack course.
-Also studying phaser.js.
+- 🌱 I’m currently learning Phaser.js, MongoDB, React and authentication and security on a full-stack course.
-- 📫 I'm available for work as a junior developer, and I'm a fast learner.
+- 📫 I'm available for work as a junior developer, and I'm a fast learner!
 Reach me on my LinkedIn page (see my main Github profile).

 <!---